awslabs/sagemaker-debugger/docs/mxnet/README.md

 Please refer to [this document](api.md) for description of all the functions and parameters that our APIs support

 ####  Hook
-TornasoleHook is the entry point for Tornasole into your program.
+SessionHook is the entry point for Tornasole into your program.
-Some key parameters to consider when creating the TornasoleHook are the following:
+Some key parameters to consider when creating the SessionHook are the following:

 - `out_dir`: This represents the path to which the outputs of tornasole will be written to under a directory with the name `out_dir`.
 This can be a local path or an S3 prefix of the form `s3://bucket_name/prefix`.
 - `save_config`: This is an object of [SaveConfig](#saveconfig).
 The SaveConfig allows user to specify when the tensors are to be stored.
 User can choose to specify the number of steps or the intervals of steps when the tensors will be stored.
 If not specified, it defaults to a SaveConfig which saves every 100 steps.